 Patrick Sayer, a certified operator for Rockwell Collins, works on simulation and training equipment built in the Sterling facility.

-Rockwell Collins, a leading aerospace and defense company, has built a 30,000 square-foot addition to their nearly 180,000 square-foot simulation and training facility in Sterling, VA.
+Collins Aerospace (formerly Rockwell Collins), a leading aerospace and defense company, has built a 30,000 square-foot addition to their nearly 180,000 square-foot simulation and training facility in Sterling, VA.
 This $3.5 million project also brings more than 90 new jobs to the county.

-Rockwell Collins is a multinational corporation that has more than 30,000 employees around the world.
+Collins Aerospace is a multinational corporation that has more than 30,000 employees around the world.
 Current locations include China, Singapore, Australia, New Zealand, France, Germany, the UK, the Middle East, Chile and Brazil.

 Loudoun County successfully competed for this project with other east-coast jurisdictions.
 The Department of Economic Development proposed an incentive package worth $125,000 that will require Board approval at a future business meeting.

 Collins Aerospace is part of Loudoun’s booming government contracting industry.
 Businesses in this sector that are looking to expand in or relocate to Loudoun should contact Loudoun Economic Development at 1-800-LOUDOUN, or get details at biz.loudoun.gov.